linode/docs/docs/development/javascript/deploy-a-react-app-on-linode.md

 ## Next Steps

 Deployment can be a complex topic and there are many factors to consider when working with production systems.
-This guide is meant to be a simple example for personal projects, and isn't necessarily suitable (on its own) for a large scale production application.
+This guide is meant to be a simple example for personal projects, and isn't necessarily suitable on its own for a large scale production application.

 More advanced build and continuous integration tools such as [Travis](https://travis-ci.org/), [Jenkins](https://jenkins.io), and [Wercker](http://www.wercker.com/) can be used to automate a more complicated deployment workflow.
-This can include running unit tests before proceeding with the deploy and deploying to multiple servers (such as test and production boxes).
+This can include running unit tests before proceeding with the deployment and deploying to multiple servers (such as test and production boxes).
 See our guides on [Jenkins](/docs/development/ci/automate-builds-with-jenkins-on-ubuntu/) and [Wercker](/docs/development/ci/how-to-develop-and-deploy-your-applications-using-wercker/) to get started.